jpecquais/all_docs/en_US/spat_revolution_doc/Spat_Environment_Items_Page.md

 # Items' page

-This page gives an overview and allows to edit the major parameters for each item type (Input, Source, Room, etc.)
+The item page is designed to give an overview of your session with a quick glance.
+It allows editing the major parameters for each item type (Input, Source, Room, etc.)

 ![The items' page](https://media.githubusercontent.com/media/FLUX-SE/doc_images/SpatR/Items/Page.png)